 Aquarium of the Pacific

 Celebrate the holidays with the marine animals at the Aquarium of the Pacific.
 This special event begins December 7th and continues through December 23rd.
 Families are in for a lot of special treats including holiday music, a display of gingerbread houses, snow fall in the Great Hall, a scuba-diving Santa, costumed characters, a holiday menu offered in Cafe Scuba, and more.
 On weekends, the Aquarium will also have a snow play area, photos with Santa, children’s crafts, Hanukkah storytelling, and much more.
 (General admission fees apply).

 88 Fair Dr., Costa Mesa, CA 92626

-From December 20th through January 6th, 2019, families can enjoy WinterFest OC.
+From December 19th through January 5th, 2020, families can enjoy WinterFest OC, “SoCal’s Ultimate Winter Festival.”
 You’ll find ice tubing, snow play areas (with separate areas for toddlers and bigger kids), ice skating, nightly Christmas tree lighting celebration and fireworks, snow flurries, a new Alpine Village, more than 20 carnival rides and attractions, live entertainment, visits with Santa, food, and so much more.
 Tickets are available online.

 364 Main St., Fillmore, CA 93015

 The Fillmore and Western Railway Company invites you to get into the Christmas spirit aboard their trains.
-You have several train ride options including the new Sugar Plum Express, a 3-hour train adventure; the North Pole Express, a 1-hour train ride to visit with Santa at the “North Pole”; and on December 26th, families can Return Santa to the North Pole on a special 1-hour train ride.
-Trains run from November 24th through December 23rd.
-Check the website for departure time information and tickets.
+You have a few train ride options including the Sugar Plum Express, a 1-2 hour train adventure, and the Polar Express Train Ride, a 1-hour train ride to visit with Santa at the “North Pole” and featuring the sounds of the film soundtrack.
+Check the website for details including departure days and times and information on how to reserve your tickets.